The Whole Book in 5 Minutes

 “Yes.
 But what does engineering have to do with the 'life, the universe and everything' stuff that you started with?
 And why are we talking about bees?
 How does any of this apply to people?
 Aren't we way more complex and demanding than bees?”

 “Sure.
 People are certainly a lot more complicated and demanding as you say.
 We won't be satisfied with such simple answers.
-Yes, some of what we've talked about here does apply to us, but we need to go a lot deeper and broader and be more thorough with our analysis before we can say how any of this applies to people."
+Yes, some of what we've talked about here does apply to us, but we need to go a lot deeper and broader and be a lot more thorough with our analysis before we can say how any of this applies to people."

 "Of course we do!"